Jordy Delem

-Jordy José Delem (born 18 March 1993) is a former Martiniquais professional footballer who played as a midfielder.
+Jordy José Delem (born 18 March 1993) is a former French professional footballer who played as a midfielder.
 Besides Martinique, he has played in France and the United States.

 Club career

 Professional

 Delem started his senior career with Club Franciscain, whom he captained in 2014.
 In 2015, he joined French team AC Arles-Avignon.
 On 29 April 2016, he signed with USL club Seattle Sounders FC 2.
 He made his debut for the club two days later in a 1–1 draw against Oklahoma City Energy.

 After making 19 appearances for Sounders 2, Delem signed a first team contract with Seattle Sounders FC on 2 March 2017.
 Delem made his Sounders debut on 31 March 2017, starting at right back in a 0–0 draw against Atlanta United FC.

 Following the 2021 season, Seattle declined their contract option on Delem.

 On 19 May 2022, Delem signed with San Antonio FC for the 2022 season.